 Official Agent's Checklist

-- Assist the Candidate with recruiting a campaign team
+- Assist the candidate in recruiting a campaign team;

 If this is the case: